DI207-15 Social Design

 Module aims

-The aims of module are to give students the opportunity to explore and test methods, approaches and frameworks relating to design and systems thinking within the context of interdisciplinary and what will be a stream of studnets' emerging specialist practice and methodology.
-Throughout this module will be part of an interdisciplinary team, where they will be sharing, collaborating, and developing their existing and newly developed approaches to researching, defining, and solving complex life-centred design problems.
+The aims of this module are to give students the opportunity to explore and test methods, approaches and frameworks relating to design and systems thinking within a interdisciplinary context.
+This will shape the student's emerging specialist design practice and help them build their own designerly methodologies.
+Throughout this module students will be part of an interdisciplinary team, where they will be sharing, collaborating, and developing their existing and newly developed approaches to researching, defining, and solving complex life-centred design problems.
 This module aims to engage students in ethnographic, site and precedent studies, in order to learn how to establish a substantial set of qualitative data for problem definition that entails the visual and methodological study of lived, shared, and learned experiences.
 Social Design aims to encourage students to explore and research community life, impact and value through co-design.

-This module aims to further students' individual and group-working skills, whilst challenged to develop abilities of professional pitch as well as crit skills as a part of their evaluative and making practice.
-Finally, this module presents a continuation of students' design and systems thinking development on an interdisciplinary level.
+This module aims to further student's individual and group-working skills, whilst challenged to develop the skills of professional pitch as well as crit skills as part of their evaluative and making practice.
+Finally, this module presents a continuation of the student's design and systems thinking development on an interdisciplinary level.

 Outline syllabus